 Punishment for drug offenders is severe if you are caught with drugs.
 You will spend a dozen years in a minus 5 star all-inclusive.
 And it’s not even in Varadero!
 You do not want these new friends.

 On the bright side

 The only drug that is allowed in Cuba is alcohol (yup that’s a hard drug too.)
 It’s even pushed by the government and for sale on every street corner, gas station, grocery store or supermarket.
 Sometimes I wonder why they don’t sell it at schools.
 Sometimes it’s the only thing for sale in the whole venue!
 A shot is sold for as little as 3 Moneda Nacional…, which is 12 cents.

-Being drunk is a national hobby every other form of drug use, even smoking a joint, is strictly forbidden!
+While being drunk is a national hobby, every other form of drug use, even smoking a joint, is strictly forbidden!

 So don’t.
 It’s not worth it.

-If you can’t survive for two weeks without drugs, don’t go to Cuba, go see a doctor.
+If you can’t survive for two weeks without drugs, don’t go to Cuba, see a doctor.